-This paper details the updating of the Living Wage calculations by the Vincentian Partnership for Social Justice.
-The update paper provides details of the calculations establishing the 2015 Living Wage rate for the Republic of Ireland, as published by the Living Wage Technical Group on July 6th.
+This paper details the calculation of the 2016 Living Wage rate by the VPSJ's Minimum Essential Budget Standards Research Centre.

+The update paper provides details of the calculations establishing the 2016 Living Wage rate for the Republic of Ireland, as published by the Living Wage Technical Group on July 11th.

-The Living Wage for the Republic of Ireland is calculated by VPSJ researchers, on the basis of the VPSJ's Minimum Income Standard (MIS) research.
+The Living Wage for the Republic of Ireland is calculated by the Minimum Essential Budget Standards Research Centre, on the basis of the VPSJ's Minimum Income Standard (MIS) research.
 The rate is calculated following the approach first set out in 2014 in collaboration with the other members of the Living Wage Technical Group and detailed in the Living Wage Technical Document.